Thank you to everyone who registered for and attended our webinar! You can view the recording below. Transcript coming soon.

 Vermicomposting (composting with worms) is one of the best sustainable options for recycling organic materials like food scraps into a valuable soil amendment, vermicast (worm compost).

-Join this webinar on Tuesday, January 22nd at 2p.m.
-EST to hear internationally renowned vermicomposting expert, Rhonda Sherman, share the highlights from her new book, The Worm Farmer’s Handbook: Mid- to Large-Scale Vermicomposting for Farms, Businesses, Municipalities, Schools, and Institutions.
+In this webinar, internationally renowned vermicomposting expert, Rhonda Sherman, shared the highlights from her new book, The Worm Farmer’s Handbook: Mid- to Large-Scale Vermicomposting for Farms, Businesses, Municipalities, Schools, and Institutions.
 This comprehensive guide features how to successfully vermicompost and includes everything you need to know from business planning, system selection, managing and troubleshooting, vermicast harvesting, tips for replication, and lessons learned from model enterprises around the world.
 Given the importance of healthy soils to healthy food and carbon sequestration, this handbook couldn’t be more timely.

 Whether you want to start vermicomposting or are a public official interested in supporting locally based composting, this webinar is for you!